Hindrest/CMSE401_Project_S23/mysql_database_creation/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ACCESSING MYSQL ON THE HPCC:
+ACCESSING MYSQL ON THE HPCC (from the command line):

 1) Access MySQL via. commandline or HPCC, then type in the following: